PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ## 2. Desktop / Local machine

-Switching back from the Raspberry Pi to your Linux machine, these are the actions
+Switching back from the Raspberry Pi to your Linux machine, the following will allow (relatively) seamless editing in vim / neovim.

 ### 2a.
 Mapping a drive

-To make editing the tiddlers easier on my local machine, I want to mount the directory.
+So that we have the tiddlers accessible on our local machine, the *wiki* directory on the Pi needs to be mounted.
 This is done in a number of steps (all from the local machine).

 First created the mountpoint (e.g. where on your local system you want the tiddlers to appear):